Andy Hebenton: Retirement

-When the WHL folded in 1974, Hebenton played four games for the Seattle Totems in the Central Hockey League to wrap up his professional career, having played 26 professional seasons in all, a mark exceeded only by Gordie Howe and Jaromir Jagr in hockey history.
+When the WHL folded in 1974, Hebenton played four games for the Seattle Totems in the Central Hockey League to wrap up his professional career, having played 26 professional seasons in all, a mark exceeded only by Gordie Howe and Jaromír Jágr in hockey history.
 He played two seasons for a version of the Buckaroos in semi-pro leagues before hanging up his skates for good.

 In all, Hebenton played in 630 NHL games, scoring 189 goals and 202 assists for 391 points.
 He likewise played in 1056 PCHL/WHL games, scoring 425 goals and 532 assists for 957 points.
 Hebenton's remarkable consecutive games streak lasted at least from the 1952 season through to the end of the 1967 season—he missed three games in 1951 for the Victoria Cougars and two games in 1967/1968 with the Portland Buckaroos-so the streak was likely longer, for an unrivalled total of at least 1,054 consecutive games.
 By contrast, Doug Jarvis' professional streak—the second longest in history—is 988 games.
 He died on January 29, 2019, in at an assisted living facility in Gresham, Oregon, at the age of 89.

 Hebenton was inducted into the Manitoba Sports Hall of Fame in 2009.